tier4/AWSIM/docs/UserGuide/Installation/RunDemo/index.md

 !!! success
-    The *Autoware* that has been started and communicating properly with *AWSIM* should look like this:
+    The *Autoware* that has been started and communicating properly with *AWSIM* should look like this. <br>Now you can proceed and get to know the [first steps of using *AWSIM* with *Autoware*](../../FirstSteps/SetTheInitializationPosition/).
     ![autoware](autoware.png)

+## Windows
+!!! warning
+    Unfortunately, the official demo for *Windows* has not yet been released.